Intercollegiate Ethics Bowlsm Competitions

-The Eighteeth Intercollegiate Ethics Bowlsm Championship was held on Thursday, February 27, 2014 in Jacksonville, Florida, as a part of the 2014 Association for Practical and Professional Ethics 23rd Annual Meeting.
+The Nineteeth Intercollegiate Ethics Bowlsm Championship was held on Sunday, February 22, 2015 in Costa Mesa, California, as a part of the 2015 Association for Practical and Professional Ethics 24th Annual Conference.
 Colleges and Universities across the United States and throughout the world who qualified in a regional bowl entered teams of undergraduate students in the national competition.

 The Intercollegiate Ethics Bowlsm (IEB) is a team competition that combines the excitement and fun of a competitive tournament with an innovative approach to education in practical and professional ethics for undergraduate students.
 Recognized widely by educators, the IEB has received special commendation for excellence and innovation from the American Philosophical Association, and received the 2006 American Philosophical Association/Philosophy Documentation Center’s 2006 prize for Excellence and Innovation in Philosophy Programs.
 The format, rules, and procedures of the IEB all have been developed to model widely acknowledged best methods of reasoning in practical and professional ethics.